 Authoritative leadership styles fixate on autocratic leaders – like in the military – with decisions coming from one person at the top.
-It’s a good model for quick decisions, but runs the risk of team members feeling undervalued.
+It’s a good model for quick decisions but runs the risk of team members feeling undervalued.
 Characteristic leadership relies on the charm of a leader, and success depends on their presence.
 Compared to other models which prepare teams to continue in their absence, the removal of a charismatic leader often creates a power vacuum.
-A bureaucratic leadership style, meanwhile, uses strict procedures - not a great model for businesses requiring out-of-the-box thinking, but may suit routine-based roles where members would benefit from clearly defined rules.
-However, many jobs typically employ a transactional leadership model which sees subordinates – motivated by rewards and punishment – cede all authority to their manager, with their sole purpose to fulfil their commands.
-Relying on a clear command structure, it rewards success, or punishes failure, and uses ‘management by exception’, only praising that which exceeds expectations, and correcting that which falls short.
+A bureaucratic leadership style, meanwhile, uses strict procedures - not a great model for businesses requiring out-of-the-box thinking but may suit routine-based roles where members would benefit from clearly defined rules.
+However, many jobs typically employ a transactional leadership model which sees subordinates – motivated by rewards and punishment – cede all authority to their manager, with the sole purpose to fulfil their commands.
+Relying on a clear command structure, it rewards success, punishes failure, and uses ‘management by exception’, only praising that which exceeds expectations, and correcting that which falls short.

 You’ve been served

-On the flip-side, servant leadership links to a charismatic style, in which compelling and generous leaders work to meet overall team needs.
+On the flip side, servant leadership links to a charismatic style, in which compelling and generous leaders work to meet overall team needs.
 Suited to collaborative environments, it often results in higher satisfaction, as staff feel valued and heard.
 The drawback to this style is that it can lead to difficulties in speedier decision-making.

 For leaders who have a great deal of trust in their subordinates, the laissez-faire model gives staff greater freedom; rather than micromanaging team members, they provide support only when necessary.
 This works for coordinated, experienced teams, but it may be ineffective for newer team members.